JumpTheShark/JS_MiMiC_Architecture/README.md

 Remind the two types of errors.
 - Whether some code can not work because of an unexpected error occurs (division by zero, nonexistent variable property), such cases called ***exceptions***.
 These errors are from a programmer side only;
 - Whether some code can not work because of an incorrect input that is allowed to be incorrect (for instance, nonexistent url from user's input), such cases called ***emergency situations***.
-There errors are from a user side only.
+These errors are from a user side only.

 Framework offers the next way of handling errors.